A best cylcing smartwatch must have an onboard GPS and navigation along with health tracking. Here is a list of best cycling watches with GPS in 2021

-Specifically, the Samsung Galaxy Watch 3 has a 360 x 360 display with rotating metal bezel.
-There are two buttons to the right user-friendly when you’re holding a handlebar and want to access your data quickly.
+Specifically, the Galaxy Watch 3 has a 360 x 360 display with a rotating metal bezel.
+There are two buttons on the smartwatch’s right-hand side that allow you to conveniently access your data while you’re holding the handlebar.

 The Samsung Galaxy Watch 3 can track up to 40 different sports automatically, which is excellent if you want to saddle up and go.

-One reason this is one of the best cycling watches in 2021 is the built-in GPS.
-What’s more it has a range of new health features including SpO2 app for oxygen saturation levels, ECG, advanced sleep tracking, blood-pressure monitoring, post-run analysis and, for those who menstruate, cycle tracking.
+What’s more, it has a range of new health features, including the SpO2 app for oxygen saturation levels, ECG, advanced sleep-tracking, blood-pressure monitoring, post-run analysis and, for those who menstruate, cycle tracking.

 However, the battery life could do with some improvement.
 But, if you don’t mind charging your watch for 2 hours, every couple of days, then you won’t mind this.
-But it’s disappointing compared to the Garmin Fenix 6 Pro and even the Apple Watch 6.
+But it isn’t very disappointing compared to the 18 hours battery life of the Apple Watch Series 6.

 - Built-in GPS

 - Superb fitness and health tracking

 - Low battery life compared to alternatives